 How do estate agents work?
 Are they really worthy of the poor reputation many of them have?
 These are the questions I look to answer in this helpful tips article on how estate agents work.

-Estate agents don’t have a particularly good reputation.
-I’m well aware of that and that is one of the reasons I gave up my legal practice in 2000 to become one, although we have always considered ourselves a property marketing company we are always lumped together.
+Firstly, I’m well aware of that and that is one of the reasons I gave up my legal practice in 2000 to become one, although we have always considered ourselves a property marketing company, we are always lumped together.

-As a result of my legal background I am not a typical estate agent so can’t tell you about some ‘tricks’ of the trade other, more scrupulous agents use, but I hope this guide gives you a small insight into our job and why it’s important to use an estate agent to sell your house.
+As a result of my legal background, I am not a typical estate agent, so I can’t tell you about some ‘tricks’ of the trade other, more scrupulous agents use.
+Still, I hope this guide on how estate agents work gives you a small insight into our job and why it’s important to use an estate agent to sell your house.

 Any product doesn’t just sell itself!
-If it did then Topshop would have exactly the same performance figures as every other high street clothing chain.
-So here is a brief list of some of the most important jobs estate agents do when selling a property:
+If it did,, Topshop would have exactly the same performance figures as every other high street clothing chain.
+To help you get into the mindset of how estate agents work without any scruples, here is a brief list of some of the most important jobs that should be done when overseeing the sale of a property:

 Our staff will advise you what you can do to help prepare your house to go onto the market for sale.
 My personal favourite is to de-personalise the house: remove personal photos if there is a lot of them, pack away beauty products in the bathroom so they are out of sight and remove ‘clutter’ that won’t be used until after the move.
 This can be the start of the packing process, but ensure any boxes go away in the loft before the estate agent takes the photos.

 Comply with money laundering requirements